Bilt launches first-ever transfer bonus to Japan Airlines for Rent Day

 Over the past few years, Bilt Rewards has become one of my go-to travel programs.
 While I still spread my spending across programs like Chase and Capital One, Bilt makes earning rewards in my day‑to‑day life uniquely simple.

 One of the biggest perks?
-Bilt's Neighborhood Benefits program, which lets you earn points whenever you shop at partner merchants with any credit or debit card linked to your Bilt account.
+Bilt's Neighborhood Benefits program, which lets you earn points whenever you shop at partner merchants with any credit or debit card linked to your Bilt account — you don't even need a Bilt credit card.

-This February Rent Day promotion is a good one, and the first one we've seen since Bilt introduced its new Bilt 2.0 program.
-With this offer, Bilt members can get up to a 100% bonus when transferring points to the hotel brand Accor Live Limitless (ALL).
+This March Rent Day promotion is a good one — and the first we've seen from this particular partner.
+With this offer, Bilt members can get up to a 125% bonus when transferring points to Japan Airlines.

-So if you've been accruing points from the Bilt Neighborhood Benefits program or from Bilt's co-branded credit card, this could be a smart way to put them to use.
+So if you've been accruing points from the Bilt Neighborhood Benefits program or from Bilt's credit cards, this could be a smart way to put them to use.

 Earning points with Bilt